adansari/Msfx.DI/README.md

     public abstract void InstallOS(OS osToInstall);
 }
  ```
-An abstract class `Computer` composed of all its dependecies.
+An abstract class `Computer` composed of all its dependencies.
 And now here is the implementation.

 ```csharp
 [Injectable(InstanceType = InstanceType.Local)] // A non-static instance of Desktop will be injected